code-at-the-edge/curriculum-materials/content/courses/intro-workshop/links-layouts/index.md

 alwaysopen: true
 ---

-# Instructions
+# Links and Layouts

-## Introduction

 Today we'll cover **two main concepts** through a mix of activities at the computer and moving around playing a game:

-1. **Creating connections, or links, to different parts of a web site or even between sites**
+1. Creating connections, or links, to different parts of a web site or even between sites
-1. **Controlling how a web site is structured and how elements are positioned**
+1. Controlling how a web site is structured and how elements are positioned

 We've been working in teams at our computers to work together on these activities, we'll start off doing that again today ⌨ 🖱.